 Who Belongs to the BCA and Why

-In 2007 BCA membership stood at an all-time record high level of 258 companies.
+BCA membership hit an all-time, 100-year record high in 2017 of 285 member firms.
 This group of professionals includes general and specialty trade contractors, both open shop and signatory.
 Architects, engineers, geotechnical consultants, surveyors and others are included under their own professional category.
 Material supplier and associate members -- insurance brokers, attorneys, CPA's, equipment and product suppliers and other specialists -- fill the ranks.